btalayeminaei/blog/scalable-go-service.md

 func (tl *TokenLoader) Stop() {
 	close(tl.stop)
 }
 ```

 ## Importance of Communication

-As our vendor services have grown, we found that we would return to the white
-board time and again whenever we added new features and functionality.
-The
+As these vendor services grow, the teams has had some discussions around how
+much we should stick to the worker model as we add features.
+The debate usually
-discussion usually revolved around whether we needed to add another worker to
+revolves around whether another worker or pool of workers is required to add
+small features, which would normally be implemented as helper functions.
+For
-implement some trivial functionality.
-For example, we wanted to log all raw
+example, a recent feature we added was the ability to log all interactions with
-communication to and from the vendor APIs, but since they were typically large,
-we wanted to store them in S3.
-Since we already have a service that abstracts
-the intricacies of using AWS S3 APIs, all we had to do was send a request to
-this service along with what we wanted to get logged.
-This could be, and was,
-initially implemented as a simple function call.
-Everywhere we wanted to log, we
+the vendors' APIs to S3.
+This feature was initially implemented with a simple
-would call this function and it was relatively simple.
+helper function that would take a JSON object and log it in our S3 bucket.
+To
+ensure that the request to S3 did not block the regular flow, we called the
+helper function in a `goroutine`.

-But, this was not consistent with the rest of the system.
-When designing the
+This solution was not consistent with the rest of the system.
+Conceptually we
-concurrent structure for loading rates, we were discussing how the program
-should behave so that it matches.
-The program is composed of independently
-executable components that are explicitly connected with channels.
-It then
-makes sense that any other independently executable component should be
-implemented as another worker, connected to other workers if needed through a
-channel.
-The clarity and consistency in the implementation not only helps new
-engineers learn the code base quickly, but it also allows the team to discuss
-whether the design makes sense as the program grows.
-The worker model might make
-sense now, but if we see that we have to wrestle with a lot of issues as the
-program grows, it becomes clear that we need to reevaluate the design.
+had added a component that could execute independently but effectively
+communicating that as we did with other concurrent modules.
+The failure to
+communicate clearly made this part of the program hard to follow and it would be
+confusing to new engineers.
+Furthermore, we had moved away from the paradigm
+identified as optimum for the problem.
+It would be difficult to accurately
+assess the overall solution if we do not consistently follow and communicate the
+strategy.

 ## Helpful Links